 All modules employ structured feedback from both formative and summative assessment and opportunities for discussion and debate to ensure that the student achieves all learning outcomes.
 For all modules, preparatory activities are provided to support the planned learning activities - these include reading material and exercises to complete.
-An online statistics package is included to support MCR8002, MCR8010 and MCR8019.
+An online statistics package is included to support MCR8002, MCR8010, MCR8016 and MCR8019.

-The Clinical Research dissertation allows further development of knowledge and understanding outcomes A1 to A7 and how these outcomes are applied to support a research project.
-The attainment of knowledge and understanding learning outcomes and their application within the dissertation is supported by self-directed learning and guidance from the dissertation mentor.
+The Clinical Research dissertation allows further development of knowledge and understanding outcomes A1 to A7 and how these outcomes are applied to support a research project; this should be relevant to the chosen pathway if leadership or ageing is chosen.
+The attainment of knowledge and understanding learning outcomes and their application within the dissertation is supported by self-directed learning and guidance from the dissertation mentor/ module lead.